m-reza-rahman/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

 You can create your own image using your familiar method or use the [WebLogic Image Tool (WIT)](https://github.com/oracle/weblogic-image-tool).

-For example, using WIT, because the file structure is the same as an [Auxiliary Image]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}) that's used in the Model in Image domain home type, you can use the same command `createAuxImage`.
+For example, because the file structure is the same as an [Auxiliary Image]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}) that's used in the Model in Image domain home type, you can use the same WIT command `createAuxImage`.

 ```
 $ imagetool.sh createAuxImage --wdtArchive /home/acme/myapp/wdt/myapp.zip \